-The cost of the Co-operative's retirement allowance is determined periodically by independent actuaries.
-The present value of the retirement allowance was discounted at 5.40% (2021 - 3.60%).

-The Co-operative expects to make cash payments against its retirement allowance in 2023 up to a maximum of \$13.
+The present value of the retirement allowance was discounted at 5.60% (2022 - 5.40%).
+The Co-operative expects to make cash payments against its retirement allowance in 2024 up to a maximum of \$7.

 (d) Actuarial sensitivities

 The sensitivity of the defined benefit obligation to changes in relevant actuarial assumptions is: